Professional wrestling match types: Catch-as-Catch Can match

-"I Quit" match
+"I quit" match

-A "I Quit" match is a match where a wrestler must force the other wrestler to submit in the form of saying the words "I Quit" into a microphone to win.
+An "I quit" match is a singles match where a wrestler must force the other wrestler to submit in the form of saying the words "I quit" into a microphone to win.
 This match is run under hardcore rules - no disqualifications, no countouts and the submission can happen anywhere.
 The referee follows the action with a microphone in hand during the event.

-"I Respect You" match
+"I respect you" match

-A "I Respect You" match is also similar to an "I Quit" match, that means, anything goes.
-In order to win, a wrestler must hurt his opponent brutally that it leaves the other wrestler no other choice but force to say, "I Respect You" into the microphone.
-This match type took place at WCW's SuperBrawl VI in 1996 which marked Brian Pillman's final match in WCW in his "I Respect You" Strap Match against The Taskmaster, before Pillman shouted "I Respect You", Bookerman!", breaking kayfabe, before leaving the ring.
+An "I respect you" match is a singles match also similar to an "I quit" match, that means: anything goes.
+In order to win, a wrestler must hurt his opponent brutally that it leaves the other wrestler no other choice but force to say, "I respect you" into the microphone.
+This match type took place at WCW's SuperBrawl VI in 1996 which marked Brian Pillman's final match in WCW in his "I respect you" Strap Match against The Taskmaster, before Pillman shouted "I respect you, booker man!", breaking kayfabe, before leaving the ring.

 Submission Count Anywhere match

 The Submission Count Anywhere match is a variation of a Submission and Falls Count Anywhere match, and was debuted at Breaking Point 2009 between D-Generation X and The Legacy.
-This is a match where a wrestler can be submitted anywhere to win, and there are no pinfalls, no disqualifications and no countouts.
+This is a tag-team stipulation where a wrestler can be submitted anywhere to win, and there are no pinfalls, no disqualifications and no countouts.
 This match occurred only once in WWE history.

 Substance match

 The match is contested in a large container filled with various substances, typically between two female individuals who may or may not have experience with wrestling.
 Substances can include anything from mud to chocolate milk.
-Sometimes, specialty substances are used for certain occasions like gravy for Thanksgiving and egg nog for Christmas.
+Sometimes, specialty substances are used for certain occasions like gravy for Thanksgiving and eggnog for Christmas.

-A notable example of this match type was the Mimosa Mayhem Match, which was contested between Chris Jericho and Orange Cassidy at All Elite Wrestling's All Out pay-per-view in September 2020, where the only ways to gain victory were by pinfall, submission or by knocking the opponent into a large vat of mimosa.
-Unlike the traditional reasoning, the theme fit with both parties' gimmicks: Jericho was promoting his own line of champagne, and Cassidy is billed as "Freshly Squeezed" as part of his gimmick.
+A notable example of this match type was the Mimosa Mayhem match, which was contested between Chris Jericho and Orange Cassidy at All Elite Wrestling's All Out pay-per-view in September 2020, where the only ways to gain victory were by pinfall, submission or by knocking the opponent into a large vat of mimosa.
+Unlike the traditional reasoning, the theme fit with both parties' gimmicks: Jericho was promoting his own line of champagne, and Cassidy is billed as "Freshly Squeezed" as part of his gimmick (in the independent circuit Cassidy would often spit orange juice into his opponent's eyes).

 Another example of this match was the Chocolate Pudding match when Candice Michelle defeated Melina in one of these matches.